Tampa Bay Rays: Baseball Hall of Famers

+Tampa Bay Rays Hall of Fame

+The Rays established a franchise Hall of Fame in 2023.

 Florida Sports Hall of Fame

 Retired numbers

 The Tampa Bay Rays have retired three numbers.
 These numbers are displayed to the left of the center field scoreboard and "K Counter" on a small wall.

-Jackie Robinson's number 42 was retired by all of Major League Baseball in 1997 (a year before the Rays' inaugural season), thus outside Jackie Robinson Day, no Rays player has ever donned that number permanently.
+Jackie Robinson's number 42 was retired by all of Major League Baseball in 1997 (a year before the Rays' inaugural season), thus outside Jackie Robinson Day when every MLB player wears number 42, no Rays player has ever donned the number.

 Selected individual franchise single-season records

-Statistics below are through the end of the 2018 season.
+Statistics below are through the end of the 2023 season.